 The world of SEO offers many tactics to improve your online presence, and an SEO audit can be a useful way to uncover what’s working, what’s not, and where you can improve— but what if you want to shift the focus to someone other than yourself?
 Doing a thorough SEO competitor analysis provides valuable insights about where you stand in your industry and how much effort it will take to increase your organic visibility.
-To help, we thought we would break down some of the processes we use in our own SEO and website redesign audits.
+To help, we thought we would break down some of the processes we use in our own SEO as well as our website redesign audits.
 Here’s what you need to know:

 Please note: This post contains affiliate links, which means we may earn a small commission if you make a purchase through these links.
 Rest assured, these are all tools we use regularly and recommend accordingly.